seyitilkturk/PythonExercises/README.md

 * E002: Python program to swap two elements in a list
 * E003: Get the Python Version
 * E004: Display the Current Date and Time
+* E005: Input a Filename and Print the Extension of That